kexiongwen/Sparse-Bayesian-quantile-regression/README.md

 ## Scalable PCG sampler via conjugated gradient, prior precondition and sparse linear system approximation

 The similar PCG sampling scheme for $L_\frac{1}{2}$ prior can also be applied to the likelihood which can be decomposed as scale mixture of Gaussian.
 However, in the “large *N* and large *P*” setting, the required posterior computation for $\beta$ encounters a bottleneck at repeated sampling from a high-dimensional Gaussian distribution, whose covariance matrix is expensive to compute and factorize.
 For example, in this quantile regression case, we have  $\Sigma= (X^{T}DX+\lambda^{4}\Lambda^{-2})^{-1}$ .
 In the article, https://www.tandfonline.com/doi/epdf/10.1080/01621459.2022.2057859?needAccess=true&role=button, the authors show that they can generate a random vector $b$ with low computation cost, such that the solution to the linear system  $\Sigma^{-1}\beta=b$  has the desire Gaussian distribution.
-This linear system can be solved by conjugate gradient algorithm, which doesn't involve explicity factorization of $\Sigma^{-1}$.Motived by the JOB-approximation from https://www.jmlr.org/papers/volume21/19-536/19-536.pdf,  we propose a sparse linear system approximation for  $\Sigma^{-1}$ , which can further speed up their algorithm.
+This linear system can be solved by conjugate gradient algorithm, which doesn't involve explicity factorization of $\Sigma^{-1}$